brsg/telluride_sensor/README.md

-# SensorSimulator
+# TellurideSensor

-SensorSimulator generates and publishes a stream of simulated IoT sensor reading events.
+TellurideSensor generates and publishes a stream of simulated IoT sensor reading events.

+The objective of this project is to generate a volume-configuable stream of data for testing and simulation.
+The realism and fidelity of the generated data to actual IoT sensor reading was really not a primary concern, and the generated data is admittedly contrived.

 Sensor readings are randomly generated, using a normal / Gaussian distribution, from `mean` and `variance` values that are supplied when a sensor is created.

-SensorSimulator also listens for an incoming stream of sensor health events.
+TellurideSensor also listens for an incoming stream of sensor health events.
 A sensor health event relates to a specific sensor and records the min, max and average sensor readings that have been seen as of particular point in time.
-The idea is that some process is listening for sensor reading events and is doing a streaming computation of the min, max and average reading for each sensor that is emitting readings.
+The idea is that some process might be listening for sensor reading events and computing, and then feeding back, some "analytics" about the sensors - in this case the expectation is some simple aggregate analytics for a sensor (min, max and average sensor reading).

 RabbitMQ is used to publish and consume sensor events.

+To run TellurideSensor, see the [Getting Started](#getting-started) section below.

 ## Sensors
 Any number of Sensor processes can be started, each of which is configured with: